BIGTREE Medicare & Nursing Home

 But here’s the problem: that RM600 allowance doesn’t even cover the SST at many JKM-registered centers, let alone the actual care costs.

-When PM Anwar tables Budget 2026 on October 10th, Malaysian families need answers to these urgent questions:
+Malaysian families need answers to these urgent questions:

 What we’re watching for: Clear policy statement on SST treatment for elderly care services, regardless of facility type.